zheksoon/dioma/README.md

 ## TypeScript

-Dioma is written in TypeScript and provides type safety out of the box.
-It also supports generics:
+Dioma is written in TypeScript and provides type safety out of the box:

 ```typescript
 import { inject, Scopes, Injectable } from "dioma";